tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 This drawing provides the group node with the code snippet rendered so that we can add it to the app view pane.

+#### Putting the Drawing Together

+It's about time to complete the code snippet slide development.

+By putting the `lang` and `drawing` packages together as was done before, we got the drawing `Group` that relies on the logic defined in `lang` to render the composition.

+Adding the `CodeSnippetDrawing` to the `GroupSlideDrawing` (method `drawCodeSnippet`) concrete implementation of `SlideDrawing` is all we need to delegate this implementation.
+The `CodeSnippetDrawing` decouples the classes by taking that responsibility out of `GroupSlideDrawing`.

+This way, the code snippet slides are fully available in the application.